 - Not building consistent maintenance tasks and procedures.
 In order to maximize efficiency and ensure that maintenance jobs are performed correctly, it is important for maintenance technicians to have access to details about each maintenance job, including step-by-step instructions, estimated time to perform the task, lists of materials and tools required to perform the task, checklists, and other important information.

-Using EAM software can help your organization achieve greater efficiency and maximize cost savings by automating maintenance management tasks.
+Using EAM or computerized maintenance management software (CMMS) can help your organization achieve greater efficiency and maximize cost savings by automating tasks.
 DPSI offers iMaint, a user-friendly enterprise asset management system that specifically caters to fleet, manufacturing, and facility maintenance organizations.
 Contact us for more information, or request a free trial today!